comprobo20/comprobo20.github.io/How to/run_the_neato_simulator.md

 float32[] intensities
 ```

 Most of these attributes you can ignore for the purposes of this assignment.
 The one that you will really need to dig into is ranges.
 The ranges attribute provides 361 numbers where each number corresponds to the distance to the closest obstacle as detected by the laser scan at various angles relative to the robot.
 Each measurement is spaced exactly 1 degree apart.
 The first measurement corresponds to 0 degrees in the image of the Neato above.
-As the degrees in the image go up, so to does the index in the ranges array.
+As the degrees in the image go up, so too does the index in the ranges array.
 Where does 361 come from?
 The last measurement (index 360) is the same as the first (index 0).
 Why do we do this craziness?!?
 We have to do this to adhere to some ROS conventions around LaserScan data that will be important later in the class.
 For now, you can safely ignore the last measurement (index 360).

 ### ``stable_scan``

 This gives the same data as ``scan`` except the timestamp is automatically adjusted to keep the detected points stable in the odometry frame.
-This topic is really only need with the physical Neato robot where the precise timing of the LIDAR is not available due to hardware limitations.
+This topic is really only needed with the physical Neato robot where the precise timing of the LIDAR is not available due to hardware limitations.

 ### ``tf``